Really-Simple-Plugins/simplybook/readme.txt

 5. Your appointments schedule is also accessible via the mobile app!

 == Changelog ==
+= Unreleased =
+* Removed: Duplicate entry in the domain dropdown for signing in to an existing account.

 = 3.0.0 =
 * Major refactor of the plugin.